Chris-Ngu/ElectronMusic/README.md

 * Work on layout of application
 * Handle new menu bar buttons (not working for some reason).
 First implementation removed

-### Right click menu
+### Right click/ song click menu
-* Programatically detect what is being right clicked and dynamically build the MenuItems
+* RIGHT CLICK: Programatically detect what is being right clicked and dynamically build the MenuItems
 * ref: https://stackoverflow.com/questions/47756822/change-electrons-menu-items-status-dynamically
+* Song rename (main.js)

 ### Future designs
 * Port to Electron + React?